Without Good and Evil: Military AI and the Architecture of Refusal

 The tools and frameworks powering everything I build.

 Philosophy, linguistics, and German Studies at HHU Düsseldorf — Wittgenstein, pragmatism, philosophy of language.
-I went in expecting academic philosophy and came out thinking about how meaning actually works in practice: how framing shapes what's possible, how language constrains and enables thought, how the same problem looks completely different depending on how you describe it.
-That background didn't lead to a philosophy career — it became the operating system.
-I default to asking what follows from different framings rather than chasing fixed definitions.
+I went in expecting academic philosophy and came out with a different question: not "what do words mean?" but "what do they do?"
+How framing shapes what's possible.
+How the same problem dissolves or solidifies depending on how you describe it.
+That question turned out to be the most practical thing I've ever studied.

-I work full-time at a digital marketing agency in Düsseldorf — 5.5+ years and counting.
-Started as a working student — Webflow builds, web design, concept development, copywriting, SEO.
-From there I moved into client consulting, strategy, and project management.
-The full stack of agency work.
-I taught myself to code along the way — HTML, CSS, Python, some TypeScript.
-About three years ago, AI changed how I work.
-Not as a shortcut — as a multiplier.
-The strategic thinking, the client relationships, the creative judgment — that's still mine.
-AI handles the execution bottlenecks that used to limit what one person could deliver.
+I work full-time at a digital marketing agency in Düsseldorf — 5.5+ years as the first full-time employee, building operational structures from the ground up.
+Strategy, concept development, copywriting, SEO, client consulting, project management, and delivery across 100+ projects.
+Three years ago, AI changed how I deliver that work — not as a shortcut, but as a multiplier.
+The judgment and the relationships are still mine.
+AI handles the execution bottlenecks that used to cap what one person could ship.

 Want to connect?
-Reach out on LinkedIn — happy to talk about AI agents, infrastructure, or whatever you're building.
+Drop me a DM on X or reach out on LinkedIn — happy to talk about AI agents, infrastructure, or whatever you're building.